Java 22 verbessert die Leistung, Stabilität und Sicherheit. Es gibt wesentlich mehr Neuheiten als in früheren Updates. |

 Value:

+Improves developer productivity by making the transition from small programs to larger ones more gradual, enabling developers to choose whether and when to go to the trouble of configuring a build tool.
 Note that preview features are fully specified and fully implemented Language or VM Features of the Java SE Platform, but are impermanent.
 They are made available in JDK Feature Releases to allow for developer feedback based on real-world uses, before them becoming permanent in a future release.
 This also affords tool vendors the opportunity to work towards supporting features before they are finalized into the Java SE Standard.

 APIs in Incubator modules put non-final APIs and non-final tools in the hands of developers and users to gather feedback that will ultimately improve the quality of the Java platform.